Nepenthes burkei

-Nepenthes burkei, named after British plant collector David Burke, is a tropical pitcher plant native to the island of Mindoro in the Philippines, where it grows at an elevation of 1100–2000 m.
+Nepenthes burkei is a species of flowering plant in the family Nepenthaceae.
+It is a tropical pitcher plant named after British plant collector David Burke, that is native to the island of Mindoro in the Philippines, where it grows at an elevation of 1100–2000 m.
 It is very closely related to N. sibuyanensis and N. ventricosa.
 It has only recently entered wider cultivation.

 Infraspecific taxa

 Two varieties of N. burkei have been described.